Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms

-Because the second-order momentum correlations are mirrored in the time-of-flight spectra in space, our findings provide impetus for time-of-flight experimental protocols for probing anyonic statistics via interferometry measurements of massive particles that broaden the scope of the biphoton \cite{mand99,shihbook,oubook} (referred to also as fourth-order) interferometry of quantum optics.
+Because the second-order momentum correlations are mirrored in the TOF spectral maps in space \cite{altm04,yann19}, our findings provide a blueprint for TOF experimental protocols for probing anyonic statistics via second-order interferometry of massive particles that broaden the scope of the biphoton \cite{mand99,shihbook,oubook} (referred to also as fourth-order) interferometry of quantum optics.

 For experimental determinations of the above-noted second-order momentum correlations maps via TOF higher-order spectroscopy of trapped ultracold atoms (specifically of two fermionic $^6$Li atoms isolated in a double-well optical-tweezer trap), see Refs.\ \cite{prei18,joch18}.
 In these experiments, after the tweezers' trapping is turned off, the short-range interactions have negligible effect and the flight of the two atoms is ballistic up to the far-field, where the coincidence measurement is performed utilizing a high-resolution camera.
 To be noted is the fact that the {\it in situ\/} preparation of pre-expansion few-atom states is deterministic, i.e., with high certainty concerning the number $N$ of the few trapped atoms.
 Such deterministically prepared states correspond to pure eigenstates of the trapped few-atom system \cite{joch15}.

 To put the present work in the context of higher-order (second-order or higher) ultracold atom interferometry, we stress recent advances in the experimental processing of data and control and manipulation of ultracold atoms in colliding free-space beams or clouds (including free fall under the cloud's gravity) \cite{aspe07,hodg11,hodg13,kher13,aspe15,kher17}, as well as in optical-lattice traps and isolated few-tweezer configurations (two or three atoms, {\it in situ\/} or TOF) \cite{foel05,kauf14,joch15,kauf18,prei18}.
 Such developments have motivated a growing number of both experimental \cite{aspe07,hodg11,kher13,aspe15,kher17,foel05,kauf14,joch15,kauf18,joch18,prei18} and theoretical \cite{kher14,bran17,bran18,bonn18,yann19} studies concerning the analogies between second or higher-order quantum-optics interference \cite{mand99,shihbook,oubook} and matter-wave spectroscopy.
 Our study goes beyond the earlier established subfield of first-order atom interferometry \cite{carn91,prit09,bermbook,schl15}, akin to Young's one-photon which-way double-slit interference.